mongodb/docs/source/reference/javascript.rst

    storage.
 This function is analogous to a ``fsck`` operation for file systems.
-Additionally, the function compacts the database to optimize the current database's storage utilization, as with the :command:`compact` command.
+Additionally, the function compacts the database to optimize the current database's storage utilization, as with the :dbcommand:`compact` command.

    This function has the same effect as using the runtier option ":option:`mongodb --repair`," but only operates on the current database.

-   This command provides a wrapper around the database command ":command:`repairDatabase`".
+   This command provides a wrapper around the database command ":dbcommand:`repairDatabase`".

 .. js:function:: db.resetError()

-   Resets the error message returned by :js:func:`db.getPrevError` or :command:`getPrevError`.
-Provides a wrapper around the :command:`resetError` command.
+   Resets the error message returned by :js:func:`db.getPrevError` or :dbcommand:`getPrevError`.
+Provides a wrapper around the :dbcommand:`resetError` command.

 .. js:function:: db.runCommand(command)